BSc (Hons) Computing

 Highlights

-• Your teaching and tutorial team brings an impressive range of professional experience and technical prowess to the course, so you’ll have the chance to explore and evaluate a range of perspectives relating to your studies.
+• Our teaching and tutorial team brings an impressive range of professional experience and technical prowess to the course, so you'll have the chance to explore and evaluate a range of perspectives relating to your studies.

 • A big part of our commitment to your progress is helping you develop your employability and industry networks.
 So we’ll encourage you to attend guest lectures that give your learning context, offer industry contact, and contribute to your underlying professional development.